-Table ES provides an overview of net disturbance percentages and a summary of incidental take for 2014.
+Table ES provides an overview of net disturbance percentages and a summary of incidental take for 2015.
 As shown in Table ES, only the fountain darter in the Comal System had a net disturbance when considering the project footprint for HCP mitigation and restoration activities overlaid on occupied habitat.
-The net disturbance was 2.1% of the total occupied habitat for the fountain darter.
+The net disturbance was 3.4% of the total occupied habitat for the fountain darter.
 As shown in Table ES, there were no project footprints that overlapped with any of the occupied habitat for the endangered Comal invertebrates.
 In the San Marcos system, both the fountain darter and San Marcos salamander had a net disturbance per this assessment.
-The fountain darter had 4.0% of its total occupied habitat disturbed whereas the San Marcos salamander amount was lower at 1.4%.
-For the Texas blind salamander and Comal Springs riffle beetle, there were no activities conducted in 2014 that directly impacted any of the orifices where collections have routinely been made over the years.
-In summary, the 10% disturbance rule (Item M [a]) was in compliance for 2014.
+The fountain darter had 3.1% of its total occupied habitat disturbed whereas the San Marcos salamander amount was less than 1%.
+For the Texas blind salamander and Comal Springs riffle beetle, there were no activities conducted in 2015 that directly impacted any of the orifices where collections have routinely been made over the years.
+In summary, the 10% disturbance rule (Item M [a]) was in compliance for 2015.